 -King Pampo, Beasts Of Poker Ambassador, high stakes PLO player & Sunday Million winner

 Every professional poker player has put countless hours into studying strategies that can be used to beat the game.
 Initial run good might give you the wrong picture of qualities needed to succeed in poker.
 If you don’t learn proper poker strategy and study the game, the success you had when first trying out poker is unlikely to last for a long time.
-A player who gets dealt more than their fair share of good cards in the beginning is likely to think they’re a natural talent in the game.
+A poker player who gets dealt more than their fair share of good cards in the beginning is likely to think they’re a natural talent in the game.
 It’s almost impossible for a new poker player to recognize how big a role luck has in their short term results.
 The amount of money you win in a single year can vary a lot.

 In this post, we’re going to cover the necessary steps you need to take to earn money playing poker both online and at the casino.
 As a cherry on top, we’re also going to analyze the factors that affect your long term results in poker.
-Let’s discover how to make money playing poker:
+Let’s start with how to make money playing poker online:

 How to win money playing poker online

 Playing real money online poker is quite convenient: You can access all the different game formats and play in a cash game or a poker tournament against players from all over the world from the comfort of your home.
 You also decide on your own schedule when to play and which online poker room you choose to play at.

 To make money playing online poker, you need to do the following steps:

 Step 1: Choose an online poker site and make a deposit

 Step 2: Increase your balance by playing in good cash games or poker tournaments